akashkumarsl/3D-viewer-opengl-Python-Version/README.md

 # 3D-viewer-opengl-Python-Version

 This is a 3D viewer application that uses OpenGL and Python to render 3D models and textures.
+Additionally, lighting effects can be added to the model to enhance the viewing experience.
 It also supports hand and face recognition to control the camera and zoom.

 ## Dependencies